Venus Verticordia: In Roman state religion

 The cult of Venus Verticordia (Note: Ancient literary sources for Venus Verticordia and rites on the Kalends of April include Ovid, Fasti 4, on practices and myths associated with the Kalends of April; Valerius Maximus 8.15, on Sulpicia as an exemplary woman and the purpose of Venus Verticordia; Fasti Praenestini, derived from the Augustan scholar Verrius Flaccus, on the rites of Fortuna Virilis; Pliny, Natural History 7.120 (34), on Sulpicia's appointment as a precedent for Claudia Quinta; Plutarch, Roman Questions 83, in a section on human sacrifice in which he relates the prodigy; Cassius Dio 26 fr.
 87, in medias res on the Vestal scandal; Macrobius, Saturnalia 1.12.15 (1.56.20/23 W) from Verrius Flaccus; Julius Obsequens 37, a prodigy narrative; Orosius 5.15, also on the prodigy.
 The sources are at points incompatible in their details: "it is impossible to make all the texts agree unless we do violence to several of them".) was established with the installation of a statue (simulacrum) around the time of the Second Punic War, before 204 BC, possibly 220 or 214 BC, or as early as 237 or 224 BC.
 (Note: The earliest date of 237 BC is the first consulship of Fulvius Flaccus, if he is correctly identified as the husband of the dedicant, and if it's correct to assume that his wife performed this service during one of his consulships, the others being 224, 212, and 209 BC.)
 A note in Pliny the Elder that the statue was dedicated before the importation of the Mother of the Gods in 204 BC establishes a terminus ad quem.
-A commission of ten men (decemviri) was appointed by the senate to consult with the Sibylline Books, but no ancient source specifies a precipitating event.
+A commission of ten men (decemviri) was appointed by the Roman Senate to consult with the Sibylline Books, but no ancient source specifies a precipitating event.
 Schilling thought it likely that the statue was dedicated after the founding of Venus Erycina's temple in 217 BC, whose "unwholesome influences" as a goddess of sexual commerce Verticordia may have been meant to counterbalance.
 A date of 215/214 BC might suggest that expiation was sought after the conviction and deaths of two Vestals who broke their vows around that time, following the disastrous Battle of Cannae the year before.